-You will normally stay two nights if you have a vaginal delivery, and four nights if you have a cesarean section.
-See more information about discharge times in Postpartum Care.
+You will normally stay two nights if you have a vaginal delivery and four nights if you have a cesarean section.
+See more information about discharge times in

-There are no specific designated visiting hours in the Labor & Delivery Unit, so you may have visitors at any time.
-See more more information about visitors in Postpartum Care.
+There are no specific designated visiting hours in the Labor & Delivery unit, so you may have visitors at any time.
+Read more information about visitors in Postpartum Care.

 Yes, all postpartum rooms have wireless Internet access.